What is considered when deciding child custody?

 In disputed cases, each parent is assessed individually before the court comes to a decision on residency.

-If you’re going through a divorce and have concerns about child arrangements, it’s crucial to seek legal advice from a family law solicitor right away.
-Please call the experts at Slater and Gordon Lawyers on freephone 0808 175 8000 to discuss your case and for expert advice on how to proceed.
-You can also contact us online and we’ll arrange to call you back for a consultation at a time that suits you.
+If you’re going through a and have concerns about , it’s crucial to seek legal advice from a family lawyer right away.
+Call our experts on freephone to discuss your case and for expert advice on how to proceed.
+You can also and we’ll arrange to call you back for a consultation at a time that suits you.

 Our family law team is one of the biggest and most experienced in the UK, and we’ve helped many parents to reach resolutions for their children even when all communication has broken down.
 We’ll represent your rights and help you to find the very best solution for your children and your family.